jessecascio/SwiftMVC/README.md

 A couple things I know I missed on: offering custom routing and ORM support.
 Please take the time to browse through the code, try and get it set up in your dev environment, and give me some feedback:

-1) Was I able to encapsulate the minimum functionality for a MVC framework?
+1) Was I able to encapsulate the minimum functionality for a MVC framework?<br>
-2) Was the code easy to follow, and set up in a logical manner?
+2) Was the code easy to follow, and set up in a logical manner?<br>
 3) What are some key framework concepts I missed?
 Some that I used well?

 Any feedback would be greatly appreciated.

-NOTES on setting up:
+<strong>NOTES on setting up:</strong>

 You must be running PHP 5.3 or greater